Bass Fishing Tips

 - Fish for Bass During the Pre-Spawn - The holy grail of bass fishing is during the largemouth pre-spawn.
 The pre-spawn starts in spring around the time when the water temperature gets to be between 55 to 65 degrees.
 This is when both male and female bass move to the shallow areas, start aggressively feeding and looking for the best place to nest.
 Fisherman during this period can actually locate bass right from shore, that's how close they get.
 This is the best time to get a trophy bass, but remember to catch and release female bass so they can complete their spawn and continue the cycle of life for bass.

 - Fishing for Bass at the Right Time of Day - The best time to fish for bass is the first few early hours of the morning or the last few hours going into the evening.
-Bass will feed during the afternoon time if it happens to be a cloudy day or the water is muddy.
-For the best lucky it's recommend that you try to get to your favorite fishing hole about an hour before sunup or an hour before sunset.
+Bass will feed during the afternoon time if it happens to be a cloudy day or if the water is muddy.
+It's recommend that you try to get to your favorite fishing hole about an hour before sunup or an hour before sunset.

 - Study the Map - Every body of water has a map available online from either state or local resources.
 This is a great way to identify different depths and drop-offs.
 It's also a good way to find out if there are any fish cribs or sunken structures that bass might use for shelter.
 It's a good idea to take a map with you so you can use it as a reference point or to mark areas of success or failure.